thejohnhoffer/to-spice-images/README.md

 This repository describes the steps to fully synthesize a dataset of  labeled spice images, with precise ground truth bounding boxes.
 First, synthetic images are generated using a fork of Dall-E Flow, then text is added using a fork of SynthText.
 The included Jupyter notebook runs tests of text recognition on the images.

 A pre-generated dataset is publicly hosted on AWS, [for a demo in the jupyter notebook](#visualize).
 This notebook uses EasyOCR on the synthetic images, measuring text prediction accuracy and the precision of the bounding boxes.
 The Jupyter notebook concludes with a demo of recipe geneation by passing the recognized spices to OpenAI.
-To reproduce this work, you must have your wn OpenAI API key.
+To reproduce this work, you must have your own OpenAI API key.

 ## Dall-E Server